rohanrhu/BigCat/README.md

 * Conversions:
   * Conversions between byte arrays and big numbers
   * Conversions between signed char arrays and big numbers (It still doesn't guarantee to give the original ASCII strings.)
-  * Conversions between strings and big numbers
+  * Conversions between strings (in any base) and big numbers
   * Conversions between big numbers and integers
 * Arithmetic Operations (addition, subtraction, multiplication, division)
 * Comparison Operations (less than, greater than, equal to)